Free · Works on iPhone · Full prep pool support

 Try DebateClock — free, no install

 Full prep pool support for LD, Policy, and PF.
-Works on any phone, tablet, or laptop.
+Works on most phones, tablets, and laptops with a modern browser.

 Open timer LD format details